TasengMancheykhun/cloud_notes/README.md

   * Linux Kernel:
     * Linux Kernel is the core component of the operating system that manages system resources, hardware communication, and system calls from user applications.

+  * uname -r
+    * command used to display the Linux kernel running on your system